mysociety/alaveteli/docs/installing/deploy.md

   need some of the files available locally even though you might not be running Alaveteli on this machine)
 * copy the example file `config/deploy.yml.example` to `config/deploy.yml`
 * now customise the deployment settings in that file: edit `config/deploy.yml` appropriately -- for example, edit the name of the server.
 Also, change `deploy_to` to be the path where Alaveteli is currently installed on the server -- if you used the installation script , this will be `/var/www/[HOST or alaveteli]/alaveteli`.
+If you're running the thin application server rather than passenger, you'll need to set `rails_app_server` to `thin` and `rails_app_port` to whatever port it's running on.
+If you installed with the install script, this will be port 3300.

 * `cd` into the Alaveteli repo you checked out (otherwise the `cap` commands you're about to execute won't work)